YieldRay/hpk/README.md

 -   Rewrite response status, headers, trailers, and body
 -   Customize requests using Node.js's built-in `http.request`
--   Smartly rewrite the location header based on the mount path
+-   Smartly rewrite the location header based on the base path
--   Proxy for subpaths and mount at any subpath
+-   Proxy for subpaths and base at any subpath
 -   Zero dependencies, requiring only built-in Node.js modules

 **Not supported:**